These green ombre fruit skewers are fun green treat for St. Patrick’s Day, but they’re also an excellent healthy snack ANY time of the year!

 My kids have been complaining that we never do anything fun for the “minor” holidays anymore.
 Truthfully, now that they’re getting older and after school activities have taken over our weekday evening schedule, I figured they wouldn’t even notice in all of the hustle and bustle…

-But since they did, I figured it was high time for me to find some simple and easy ideas for St. Patrick’s Day — like these fun green ombre fresh fruit skewers!
-Okay, so they don’t have to be just for St. Patty’s Day, but these green fruit skewers with a touch of green ribbon tied on the ends certainly do have a festive look that’s inline with the holiday.
+But since they did, I figured it was high time for me to find some simple and easy ideas for St. Patrick’s Day — like these fresh and fun green ombre fruit skewers!
+Okay, so they don’t have to be just for St. Paddy’s Day, but these green fruit skewers with a touch of green ribbon tied on the ends certainly do have a festive look that’s inline with the holiday.
 Don’t you think?

 It always amazes me just how much presentation can encourage my kids to try new foods.
 Had I just sliced up all of these fruits and placed them in the fridge, I can guarantee I’d have tossed over half into the trash at the end of the week.
 Or if I’d even just mixed them together in a fruit salad, they would have picked at it, leaving their less-than-faves sitting sadly in the bottom of the bowl.